 WHO IT'S BEST FOR:

 - Anyone who doesn't need a prosthetic STP, but still wants to stand to pee.
-This includes bigger guys and guys with thick or muscular thighs.
+This includes bigger folks and people with thick or muscular thighs.

-The Packer Gear STP is cheapest, somewhat realistic-looking STP device on the market.
+The Packer Gear STP is the cheapest, somewhat realistic-looking STP device on the market.
 It's far from perfect - and it won't pass for a dick during a close inspection.
-Fortunately, it’s against social norms for guys to closely inspect their neighbor’s junk at the urinal, so you’re probably fine using this one in public.
+Fortunately, it’s against social norms for guys to closely inspect their neighbor’s junk at the urinal.
+If you're using the men's room, you’re probably fine using this one in public.

 WHO IT'S BEST FOR:

-- If you have more than $15 to shell out on an STP, this is such a great device for the price.
+- If you have more than $15 to shell out on an STP, this is a superb device for the price.

-- Perfect for guys who really need a realistic looking option.
+- Perfect for folks who really need a realistic looking option.